This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 There are higher spheres on the Tree of Life as well related with our divine soul and Geburah, and our Innermost Spirit as Chesed.

 And so, those are the things that we want to start experiencing.

-We may have a sense of our physical body.
-A sense of the energy moving in our body.
+We may have a sense of our physical body, a sense of the energy moving in our body.
 We may be familiar with our emotional states and our mental states.
 We may even feel a little bit conscious of our own willpower.
-And how do we become conscious of our divine soul?
+How do we become conscious of our divine soul?
 Of our Inner Spirit?
 Or even higher in this Tree of Life?

 We have these three top sephiroth that are related with the tree primary forces that in Christianity we call them the Father, the Son, and the Holy Spirit.
 In order to be aware of those, we have to awaken here and now.

 Also, I want to point out that there are lower dimensions.
 So, if this is the Tree of Life, so we can consider these spheres at the bottom are an inverted Tree of Life, the shadow of the Tree of Life.
-And last time we talked about the ego, that we have many delusional states that we get caught in.
+Last time we talked about the ego, that we have many delusional states that we get caught in.
 Perhaps walking to a room and we are very afraid of everybody is going to hate us in that room.
-And even if that has nothing to do with reality, even if you are walking in the room, people do not even notice you are there, you can have your own psychological state about it.
-That would be experiencing a lower state of consciousness, a state of consciousness that is not free, that is not experiencing reality, but is conditioned by our own psychological habits.
+Even if that has nothing to do with reality, even if you are walking in the room, people do not even notice you are there, you can have your own psychological state about it―that would be experiencing a lower state of consciousness, a state of consciousness that is not free, that is not experiencing reality, but is conditioned by our own psychological habits.

 In order to ascend to higher states, we need to become aware of these lower states.

 In talking little bit about the Tree of Life, there is a quote from the gnosticteachings.org website: